 As demonstrated in Appendix A, (page 19) the District currently has a permanent capacity (at 100%) to serve 8048 students at the elementary level.
-Appendix B, (page 20) shows a permanent capacity (at 100%) for 3954 students at the middle school level Appendix C (page 21) shows a permanent capacity (at 100%) of 5524 students at the high school level.
+Appendix B, (page 20) shows a permanent capacity (at 100%) for 4194 students at the middle school level Appendix C (page 21) shows a permanent capacity (at 100%) of 5524 students at the high school level.
 Current enrollment is identified on page 10.
 The District elementary projected Oct 2017 FTE is 9543.
-Adjusting permanent capacity at the elementary level by 1897 students (Appendix A).
-At the middle school level, the projected Oct 2017 headcount is 4929.
-This is 1171 students over permanent capacity by 421 students B).
+Adjusting permanent capacity by 95% leaves the District's elementary enrollment over permanent capacity at the elementary level by 1897 students (Appendix A).
+At the middle school level, the projected Oct 2017 headcount is 4927.
+This is 943 students over permanent capacity (Appendix B).
 At the high school level the district is over permanent capacity by 421 students (Appendix C).